 The VDD Team:

 Matthew J Van Doren, PhD, PE

-Matthew J. Van Doren is VDD's company principal and has over 25 years of engineering experience.
-Matthew is a licensed professional engineer and earned a PhD in mechanical engineering from the Massachusetts Institute of Technology in 1995.
-After graduating from MIT, Matthew began his engineering career working for the semiconductor manufacturing equipment maker SVGL, which was later acquired by ASML (the world's leading manufacturer of lithography equipment).
-Following SVGL/ASML, Matthew designed optical metrology equipment at Zygo Corp in Middlefield, CT.
+Matthew J. Van Doren is VDD's company principal and has over 30 years of engineering experience.
+Matthew is a licensed professional engineer and earned a PhD in mechanical engineering from the Massachusetts Institute of Technology.
+After graduating from MIT, Matthew worked for the semiconductor manufacturing equipment maker SVGL, which was later acquired by ASML (the world's leading manufacturer of lithography equipment).
+Following SVGL/ASML, Matthew designed optical metrology equipment at Zygo Corp.
 In 2004, Matthew started Van Doren Designs, LLC.
-During his sixteen years at VDD, Matthew has worked on a diverse array of engineering design and analysis projects including the design of robotic prosthetic arms, explosive ordinance disposal robotics, a six degree of freedom flexure hexapod, underwater robotics, the design and build of opto-mechanical assembly tooling, analysis of nanometer precision positioning stages, multi-physics and nonlinear finite element analysis, and a myriad of other projects.
+During his seventeen years at VDD, Matthew has worked on a wide range of engineering design and analysis projects including the design of robotic prosthetic arms, explosive ordinance disposal robotics, a six degree of freedom flexure hexapod, underwater robotics, the design and build of opto-mechanical assembly tooling, analysis of nanometer precision positioning stages, multi-physics and nonlinear finite element analysis, and a variety of other projects.
 Prior to MIT, Matthew earned his BSME and MSME degrees from The University of Texas at Austin.
-While an undergrad, Matthew co-oped at Texas Instruments and worked at UT's Applied Research Laboratories.
+While an undergrad, Matthew worked at Texas Instruments and UT's Applied Research Laboratories.
 While a graduate student at MIT in the mechanical engineering department (Course 2), Matthew designed and built a five degree of freedom wafer handling robot and was awarded the Carl G. Sontheimer Prize for Excellence in Innovation and Creativity in Design.